 When submitting your application for one of our research programmes you will need to include a piece of written work approximately 1,200 words in length on a literary subject.
 This can be any piece of work you have completed during the last year or two.

-We welcome applications from overseas students, who should be proficient in spoken and written English: normally a minimum of 7.0 in IELTS (with nothing less than 6.5 in the writing element) or TOEFL PBT (Paper-based) 625; TOEFL CBT (Computer-based) 263; iBT TOEFL (Internet-based) 113.
+We welcome applications from overseas students, who should be proficient in spoken and written English: normally a minimum of 7.0 in IELTS (with no component less than 7.0) or equivalent in other language tests accepted by Durham.

 Application forms must be completed on-line.